Restricted access zone declared

 to protect Mediterranean Monk Seals in Their Critical Habitat

-The Archipelago, where our regular monitoring of dolphins and seals is conducted since 1991, is a site of exceptional naturalistic value and poses important monk seal breeding, resting, and feeding habitat.
-The condition of monk seals in these waters is at the same time very exciting (due to the unprecedented and increasing numbers of sightings) but in parallel very worrisome due to the lack of concrete management actions to mitigate disturbance in the seals’ critical habitat by the frequentation by tourists and fishermen.
+The island of Formicula, where our regular monitoring of monk seals is conducted since 2012, is a site of exceptional naturalistic value and poses important monk seal breeding, resting, and feeding habitat.
+The condition of monk seals in these waters was at the same time very exciting (due to the unprecedented and increasing numbers of sightings) but in parallel very worrisome due to the lack of concrete management actions to mitigate disturbance in the seals’ critical habitat by the frequentation by tourists and fishermen.

 Our work with Mediterranean monk seals in the Inner Ionian Sea Archipelago have intensified in the last decade.
-Since 2019 we count on the support from the Fondation Segré and the Monk Seal Alliance.
-Our research efforts yielded , among other things, a catalogue of 30+ monk seal individuals, suggesting that this area is one of the species’ most valuable habitats at the global level.
+The research efforts yielded , among other things, a catalogue of 40+ monk seal individuals, suggesting that this area is one of the species’ most valuable habitats at the global level.

 The Mediterranean monk seal (Monachus monachus) is one of the world’s most endangered marine mammals.
 These beautiful animals are particularly sensitive to human disturbance.
 If you ever come across any of them, you should follow these very basic guidelines.